 This workshop has been designed for physicians who would like to develop their hands-on ability to sense subtle signals from the body and explore ways to interface with the body’s inherent self healing systems to enhance health.

-We welcome both M.D. and D.O. physicians to join us as we discuss insights from medical research, investigate practices from different perspectives and provide a relaxed forum for exploration.
+Both M.D. and D.O. physicians are invited to join us as we discuss insights from medical research, investigate practices from different perspectives and provide a relaxed forum for exploration.

 tiny minds, Huge Hearts